 Chapter 6

-Charging the Water Battery – edited to “Exclusion Zone Disassembly”
+Charging the Water Battery

 It was Jim’s casual, easy-going nature that led us to strike gold — or at least to find the equivalent: a source of energy virtually free for the taking.

 My postdoctoral fellow Jim Zheng and I had been scratching our heads trying to figure out what energy kept the EZ charged.
 No solution seemed to emerge.
 You had first to build the EZ; then you had to maintain its charge in the face of oppositely charged ions eager to annihilate the charge.
 Natural attrition had to be countered.
 Energy was needed not only for separating charge initially, but also for maintaining that separation in the face of natural attrition.